MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

 1. Get the Base Application from the `/Applications/BaseApp/Source` folder on the DVD.
 2. Open the source folder in Visual Studio Code.
 3. Customize the Base Application.
-For demonstration purposes, we just modify the text in the **Name** field on the **Customer Card** page to be **Strong**.
+In this example, we will just modify the text in the **Name** field on the **Customer Card** page to be **Strong**.
 So, in the `CustomerCard.Page.al` file, we specify the following extra line of code:
     ```
     ...
     field(Name; Name)